oracle/terraform-provider-oci/website/docs/d/identity_identity_providers.html.markdown

 ---

 # Data Source: oci_identity_identity_providers
-The IdentityProviders data source allows access to the list of OCI identity_providers
+The `oci_identity_identity_providers` data source allows access to the list of OCI identity_providers

 Lists all the identity providers in your tenancy.
 You must specify the identity provider type (e.g., `SAML2` for identity providers using the SAML2.0 protocol).
 You must specify your tenancy's OCID as the value for the